 It’s hard to imagine someone traveling to Guatemala and leaving unchanged.
 The mountainous landscape is nothing less than magical, and the people—forty percent indigenous Maya—are cordial and kind-hearted.
-Guatemala’s beaches might not be anything to sing about.
-But the country offers so many inland attractions, it’s arguably the most favored destination of Central America travelers — including me!
+Guatemala’s beaches might not be anything to sing about, but the country offers many inland attractions and it’s arguably the most favored destination of Central America travelers.

 Guatemala’s staggering natural beauty is everywhere you look—even around the edges of smog-clogged Guatemala City.
 The Maya ruins of Tikal are one of the best places to experience Guatemala in all its glory—its temples are set against a background of thick, thriving forest, and spotting huge butterflies, troops of monkeys and other wildlife is commonplace.

 Some of the country’s best birdwatching, book the motorboat ride between Rio Dulce and Livingston on the Caribbean coast.
 Impenetrable rainforest towers on both banks and lucky travelers might catch a glimpse of the elusive manatee.
 For another unique experience, head to Semuc Champey, a limestone bridge over a rushing river, studded with emerald pools you can swim in.

 Transportation for travelers in Guatemala is dominated by a single, legendary creature: the chicken bus.
 Chicken buses are claustrophobic, uncomfortable and often stinky.
 If you never ride in one, you haven’t truly experienced Guatemala travel—plus, they’re dirt-cheap and they go absolutely everywhere you want to go.

 For long journeys, it’s understandable if you prefer to book a minivan, minibus, or cab.
 First-class night buses can be reserved for travel between Guatemala City or Antigua and Flores, the gateway to Tikal.